ZainabSalman612/Recipe-Book-app/README.md

-Thanks for the clarification!
-Here’s an updated version of the README for your **Recipe Book App**:

----

 # Recipe Book App

 The **Recipe Book App** is designed to help users search for recipes through an external API.
 It returns a list of matching recipes along with details like ingredients, instructions, and images.
 This project focuses on integrating APIs, handling HTTP requests, and presenting the fetched data in a user-friendly interface.